 and poorly-conceived toys (dolls, racing sets, games) that sold slowly, if at all, and was nearly

-overwhelmed by store returns of defective merchandise.
+up back in Gilbert's warehouses.
 Gilbert took an especially-hard hit when a majority of a

 after component failures.
 Because of the number of returns, these sets are rare and extremely collectable,

-up back in Gilbert's warehouses.
+during the 5 year period).
 The company discontinued the American Flyer train line in 1966 and